 The company COMTES FHT a.s. was established in December 2000 as a start-up focusing on research and development of metallic materials and their processing technologies.
 Since 2003, it has been operating as a research organisation according to the rules of the Community Framework.
 The mission of the research organisation COMTES FHT is to strengthen the competitiveness of Czech and European manufacturing companies by providing highly-specialised services for the development, innovation and implementation of state-of-the-art processes and products in practice.
-The company focuses on metallic materials and, recently, on polymer composites and plastics as well.
-It is based in the town of Dobřany in the west of the Czech Republic and collaborates with many partners and serves numerous clients from around the globe.

 COMTES FHT has successfully completed a number of research projects.
 Undoubtedly, one of the largest and most important ones was the "West-Bohemian Centre of Materials and Metallurgy" project under the RDIOP programme.
-As part of this project, a two-storey building has been erected on the company's grounds, housing laboratories for metallographic analysis, computer modelling and design.
-In addition, a unique metallurgical laboratory has been set up.
-Another major and successful project was funded from the EICOP programme and involved the construction of a science and technology park and a business incubator adjacent to the company's premises, enabling the company to procure new instruments and equipment and explore new themes in applied research, such as additive manufacturing.
+Another major and successful project was funded from the EICOP programme and involved construction of a science and technology park and a business incubator adjacent to the company's premises, enabling the company to procure new instruments and equipment and explore new themes in applied research.
+Current projects at COMTES FHT include COMEX, which is focused on research into advanced steels with unique properties, and GRAMATECH, pre-application research of functionally graded materials produced using additive technologies.